puzzleshark/contextcad/README.md

 Experimental front end for cadquery.

 The idea here is the api is a roughly a "direct" api.
-Meaning when it comes to building an object.
+Meaning when it comes to building an object, that is composed of sub-objects those objects must be explicity referenced and joined.
+Additionally every object is immutible.
 In this case the magical context only manages the view you see in your cad gui window, and also manages your coordinate system.

 ```python